pendragons-code/nsfw-reddit/README.md

 For some reason documentation on this topic is either scarce or obscure.
 After finding out this method by trial and error, I ended up also finding out that someone on quora.
 Which btw was on page 4 of google for some reason.

-Don't actually use this code directly as it is badly written and please come up with better variable names than just banana.
+Don't actually use this code directly as it is badly written (very badly, my brain is not working plus i did this on mobile.) and please come up with better variable names than just banana.